Cart

 The perfect mattress is different for everyone because we all sleep differently.
 Your preferred sleeping position—whether you’re on your side, back, or stomach—plays a huge role in what you need for proper support and comfort.
 A mattress that feels like a dream to a side sleeper might cause aches and pains for a stomach sleeper.
 Nolah understands this and has designed its mattresses with specific sleep needs in mind.
 Let's break down how Nolah performs for different types of sleepers to help you decide if it’s the right fit for your bedroom in Katy, Richmond, or Rosenberg.

-Side Sleepers: Find Relief for Your Hips
+For Side Sleepers: Relief for Hips and Shoulders

 If you’re a side sleeper, you know the struggle of waking up with sore hips or shoulders.
 You need a mattress that cushions these pressure points while keeping your spine aligned.
 Nolah mattresses, particularly models like the Evolution, excel here.
 The brand's signature AirFoam® is designed to contour to your body, offering significant pressure relief where you need it most.
 Many customers report that it’s perfect for side sleeping and helps reduce hip and back pain.
 By allowing your shoulders and hips to sink in just the right amount, Nolah helps you maintain a healthy sleep posture all night long.